-‘Russian Kim Kardashian’ Anastasiya Kvitko Bends Over Backwards After Rocking Mini-Dress
+‘Russian Kim Kardashian’ Anastasiya Kvitko Bends Over Backward After Rocking Minidress

 Other comments teased the social media star.
 In response to the model asking how her fans liked the dress, one returned that he’d “like it better on the floor.”

 In addition to the Instagram update, Anastasiya also added an Instagram Story.
 In the Story, Anastasiya takes several short videos of herself modeling a thong bustier in her bedroom.
-The bustier is comprised of what appears to be dark patterned satin, and features two straps at the cleavage, giving it a slight dominatrix vibe.
+The bustier is comprised of what appears to be dark patterned satin and features two straps at the cleavage, giving it a slight dominatrix vibe.

-Though she poses in front of a mirror in the first two slides, Anastasiya ups the ante on the third, and bends over backwards in her bed in a pose that surely drove fans wild.
-Finally, in the last side, she leaves little of her derriere to the imagination, as she flaunts her backside in the revealing thong cut.
+Though she poses in front of a mirror in the first two slides, Anastasiya ups the ante on the third, and bends over backward in her bed in a pose that surely drove fans wild.
+Finally, in the last side, she leaves little of her derrière to the imagination, as she flaunts her backside in the revealing thong cut.